tommasorigon/India-SequentiaLogit/estimation.md

 #### 3. Method choice

 Finally for the `method choice` model we perform similar steps as before.
-For the `method choice` model we furtherly restrict the analysis to `dataset3`, a dataset whose observations are women who are making use of reversible contraception.
+In particular, we further restrict the focus on those women using reversible contraceptive (comprising `dataset3`).
+In this case the target is `1` if the woman is using a modern temporary method, and `0` if the woman is a natural temporary method.